Man called Bitcoin's father denies ties, leads LA car chase

 "He's very focused and eclectic in his way of thinking.
 Smart, intelligent, mathematics, engineering, computers.
 You name it, he can do it," Newsweek quoted Arthur Nakamoto, his younger brother, as saying.

-(Reporting by Brandon Lowrey; and Aron Ranen, with additional reporting by Chris Peters; Writing by Edwin Chan; Editing by Peter Henderson and Ian Geoghegan)
+(Reporting by Brandon Lowrey; and Aron Ranen, writing by Edwin Chan, editing by Peter Henderson)